“Character Is Destiny”—Or Is It? Unpacking Donald Trump’s Extraordinary Hold on His Followers

 The Abiders are far more conflicted on the character issue, as one still purportedly “undecided” voter told the “New York Times” the other day: “I like what he says most of the time, but then sometimes it’s embarrassing.
 And you’re like, ‘What did he say?’”

-The Haters, on the other hand, are less concerned (and terrified of) specific Trumpian policies (tax breaks for the wealthy, mass deportations, playing footsie with dictators), because they see them as a direct outgrowth of a deeply immoral and corrupt man.
-To the question of “What did he say?” they offer nine years worth of unrelenting vitriol, aggression, spite, vindictiveness and the clear lack of a moral compass that will ever restrain his lust for power at all costs.
+The Haters, on the other hand, are less concerned (and less terrified of) specific Trumpian policies (tax breaks for the wealthy, mass deportations, playing footsie with dictators), because they see them as a direct outgrowth of a deeply immoral and corrupt man.
+The problem is thus not in any policy per se, but in the person.
+To the question above of “What did he say?” they offer nine years worth of unrelenting vitriol, aggression, spite, vindictiveness and the clear lack of a moral compass that will ever restrain his lust for power at all costs.

 And they conclude: A person like this should never be in any position of leadership, much less the leader of a nation the entire world depends on as history’s prime exemplar of freedom.